bjpeixoto/fantasypunk/03-basic-moves.md

 # Baggage Moves

-## Gain and Lose Hold
+## Rely on Your Baggage

+When you **rely on your baggage**, choose which item from your baggage you are relying on that is not a Burden and add 1 Weight to it.
+Then for every 1 Weight on that item, add 1d6 to your dice pool, up to 3d6.

+## Add or Drop Weight

-When you **lose Hold** erase as many Hold points as established from an appropriate item in your Baggage.
+When you **add Weight**, add as many Weight points as established to an appropriate item in your Baggage.

-When you **gain Hold** add as many Hold points as established to an appropriate item in your Baggage.
+When you **drop Weight**, remove as many Weight points as established from an appropriate item in your Baggage.

-When you lose all Hold in any item, that item becomes a Burden until you shed it or until it regains Hold.
+As long as you have 3 Weight on any single item in your Baggage, it is a Burden, and you can't rely on it anymore.

 ## Shed a Burden

-When you **shed a burden**, describe how you break, damage, give up or otherwise lose an item from your baggage and erase it.
-You recover 3 Hold to distribute however you want among the remaining items.
+When you **shed a burden**, describe how you break, damage, yield or otherwise lose an item from your baggage, then erase that item.
+Drop up to 3 Weight among the remaining Baggage items.

-## Lose Baggage
+## Give up some Baggage

-When you **lose an item from your baggage** as a trade-off of a choice, a consequence of something you did, or something that hit you, erase it from your Baggage.
-You lose any Hold it still had.
+When you **give up some Baggage** as a trade-off of a choice, a consequence of something you did, or something that hit you, erase an item from your Baggage.

 ## Overwhelmed

 When you **are overwhelmed by your Burdens**, choose one:

-- You lose something precious (erase an item from your Baggage);
+- You lose something precious (lose an item from your Baggage);
-- You become callous and distant (suppress Kind);
+- You are callous or indifferent (suppress Kind);
-- You are thoroughly disheartened (suppress Brave);
+- You are disheartened or fearful (suppress Brave);
 - Your spirit is broken (suppress Curious);
-- You are shaken and unfocused (suppress Precise);
+- You are shaken or  unfocused (suppress Precise);
 - Your senses are dulled and rough (suppress Insightful).

 ## Unburdened